 Lunch: Stop at the Gaisalm (the only Alm in Tyrol that can be reached only by foot or boat) or packed lunch (cheese & ham can be purchased at the Blaubergalm).

-After a hearty breakfast at the Almhof we set off onwards and upwards.
-We pass long-standing traditional mountain farm hamlets and ascend through a landscape carved out by the glaciers up to the Sidan saddle.
+After breakfast with a view we hit the trail and descend to the Loassattel walking between mountain meadow and pine forest, where blueberries are in abundance!
+Our route takes us through the village of Hochfügen where we stop for lunch.
+Reenergised, we start our ascent up the valley, passing long-standing traditional mountain farm hamlets and ascending through a landscape carved out by the glaciers up to the Sidan saddle.
 We continue further along the ridge to our stop for the night – the mountain refuge, the Rastkogelhütte at a lofty 2124m.
-We make a brief stop for refreshment and leave our packs to then hike up to a close-by summit.

-Lunch: Stop at Rastkogelhütte
+Lunch: Stop at Hochfügen

 After a night of traditional mountain hut atmosphere we start the day with a short ascent up to the Mitterwandskopf (2280m) and along a dream-like ridge walk with views of 3000m peaks of the Zillertal and Hohe Tauern.
 We descend down the back of the Melchboden and save the knees the last switchbacks hopping into the local hikers’ bus down to the valley for a stop in the famous alpine resort of Mayrhofen.
 We take the local bus again away from all the other holidaymakers on to the Schlegeleis Reservoir at 1800m.
 Here awaits one of the most spectacular spots on our tour - glorious views across the turquoise waters of the reservoir and beyond to distant mighty glaciers, where we relax on the sun terrace and enjoy our last night in Austria.